-OUR SITE WILL BE GOING THROUGH MODIFICATIONS through 12-15-18
+OUR SITE IS GOING THROUGH MODIFICATIONS

 Please forgive any unexpected alterations during construction